Home / Foreign News / US Congressman Scott Perry Accuses USAID of Funding Terrorism, Calls for Investigation

 US Congressman Scott Perry Accuses USAID of Funding Terrorism, Calls for Investigation

 At a recent session of the U.S. House Subcommittee on Delivering on Government Efficiency, Congressman Scott Perry (R-PA) accused the United States Agency for International Development (USAID) of indirectly funding terrorist organizations, including Boko Haram.
+The session, titled “The War on Waste: Stamping Out the Scourge of Improper Payments and Fraud,” took place on Thursday.

 Perry claimed that USAID allocated $136 million to construct 120 schools in Pakistan but asserted that there was “zero evidence” of the schools being built.
 He alleged that U.S. taxpayer funds, amounting to $697 million annually, were being funneled into terrorist groups such as ISIS, Al-Qaeda, Boko Haram, and ISIS-Khorasan through USAID operations.